 Today was one of my days to go walking without my camera.
 Not something I consciously thought about as I left the house, it just happened.
-The Dude and I went for a walk on Moncreiffe Hill, woodland trails and ancient hill forts with a beautiful vista at every point, definitely one of our favourite finds since moving last October.
+Dude and I went for a walk on Moncreiffe Hill, woodland trails and ancient hill forts with a beautiful vista at every point, definitely one of our favourite finds since moving to Perthshire.
 A place to visit when we just want to stretch our legs and get a bit of fresh air.
 We have walked the same paths many times but today, more than normal, I was aware of nature’s orchestra.

-Although the Dude and I go out walking “together” inevitably we end up walking separately for a number of reasons: 1) my legs are shorter than his and therefore I cannot walk as fast, 2) I normally have my camera and I stop quite a lot to photograph things that catch my eye.
+Although Dude and I go out walking “together” inevitably we end up walking separately for a number of reasons: 1) my legs are shorter than his and therefore I cannot walk as fast, 2) I normally have my camera and I stop quite a lot to photograph things that catch my eye.
 In all fairness he does stop periodically to make sure I am still bringing up the rear.
 Today was no different.

 Except today I seemed to be more aware of the noise of nature.
 It could be because it has been a nice day, the sun has been shining, the birds have been more productive or it could be that the wind wasn’t howling that I was able to hear the birds better?
 Either way it was lovely.
 Ever noticed the flapping noise that pigeons make as they fly off?
 It’s actually quite loud.

 Then there was the noise the trees were making as the light breeze blew through them, rustling with a hint of whistle.
 The noise seemed to differ from each tree type and of course there is the creaking as they move too.